TURTLE MONITORING IN THE iSimangaliso WETLAND PARK

 Having found a suitable site the female commences by excavating a body pit, this enables her to lie with the top of her carapace level with the beach.
 She then digs an egg cavity with her hind flippers.
 The egg pit is a flask shaped hole about 50-80 centimetres deep.
 A normal clutch constitutes 100-120 soft white shelled eggs which are deposited into this hole.
 When all of the eggs have been laid the female fills the hole with sand and kneads and presses the surface until the sand is packed hard.
 Once this is done she disguises the nest site by throwing sand with her fore flippers over the nesting area.
 Leatherbacks can return up to seven times to lay eggs, while Loggerheads return up to four times in a single season.

-Both loggerhead and leatherback turtle eggs take between 55-64 days to mature.
+Loggerhead turtle eggs take between 55-65 days to mature and leatherback turtle eggs take between 65-70 days.
 Once ready to emerge the hatchlings cut their way out of the egg with a special egg tooth on the end of their beaks.
 After the bulk of the eggs have hatched the hatchlings start digging at the sides of the nest.
 The hatchlings will often wait during the heat of the day, until the sand has cooled before emerging and heading to the sea.

 From the early 1960’s, concerted efforts were made to enforce legislation banning egg collection and the harvesting of adults.
 In 1963, under the auspices of the Natal Parks Board, a Turtle Conservation and Monitoring programme was initiated along the north- eastern coast of Kwa- Zulu natal which is now the iSimangaliso Wetland Park.